DennisWu0/Manual-building-a-k8s-cluster-via-kubeadm/guide.md

 | **Network** | Full connectivity between nodes (bridged) |

-#Note: The following outlines the process for securing servers.
+#NOTE: The following outlines the process for securing servers.
 If you have already completed this step, you can skip it and proceed to **The main steps for building the Kubernetes environment**

 ### SSH & Networking Configuration